samcat437/Milestone-2/README.md

  ### Lesson Page

- 1. The lesson page will be clearly layed out into sections.
+ 1. The lesson page will be clearly laid out into sections.
   * What is a key signature?
   * How to find relative major or minor
   * Must be memorized key signatures